Punktum-dk/whois-rest-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+- 3.1 2021-03-15
+  - Added appendix on status values and clarified the explanation on status

 - 3.0 2019-11-25
   - Support for queries using user handles are no longer supported and the API endpoint `https://whois-api.dk-hostmaster.dk/handle/{userid}` has been removed